Plastic Surgery Experience

 Laser skin resurfacing provides significant and long-lasting improvement of sun-damaged, unevenly pigmented, or coarsely wrinkled facial skin.
 Usually you will undergo a single procedure rather than the series of treatments commonly recommended for Fraxel® laser skin resurfacing and other milder revitalizing techniques.
 It is not uncommon to have a second resurfacing treatment one or more years after your initial procedure.

 The laser is effective in treating wrinkles, blotchiness or age spots, and scars from acne or other causes.
 It can be used on the entire face or specific areas.
 The laser also has a mild tightening effect on the skin, particularly in the lower eyelid area.
 There are a variety of lasers in use today.
-Dr. Pearl predominantly uses Erbium lasers to obtain the best results.
+Dr. Pearl and Dr. Ereso predominantly use Erbium lasers to obtain the best results.

 Dermabrasion uses a small, rapidly spinning wheel with a roughened surface similar to fine-grained sandpaper to abrade the skin, removing its upper layers.
 This resurfacing technique is well suited for the treatment of facial scars or vertical wrinkles around the mouth.
 The treated areas usually will blend well with the surrounding skin so there is little if any noticeable difference in pigmentation.